-No, Governors do not receive payment but the Trust does reimburse Governors for any authorised travelling costs and expenses incurred in carrying out their duties.
+No, Governors do not receive payment but the Trust does have a limited budget in terms of travel and subsistence and will reimburse Governors for authorised travelling costs and expenses incurred in carrying out their duties.
 However, if travelling by car, Governors are responsible for ensuring that they have appropriate car insurance cover i.e. for business purposes and must provide proof i.e. valid insurance certificate in order to subsequently claim back their expenses.